GlassyWing/transformer-word-segmenter/README.md

 ### Convert dataset format

-the data format in dataset as follow is not what we liked.
+The data format in dataset as follow is not what we liked.

 > 嫌疑人\n 赵国军\nr 。\w

-we convert it by command:
+We convert it by command:

 ```python
 python ner_data_preprocess.py <src_dir> 2014_processed -c True
 ```

- where `<src_dir>` indicates dataset dir.
+Where `<src_dir>` indicates dataset dir.

-now, the data in file `2014_processed` can be seen as follow:
+Now, the data in file `2014_processed` can be seen as follow:

 > 嫌 疑 人 赵 国 军 。    B-N I-N I-N B-NR I-NR I-NR S-W